sathya-pramodh/MultiInstanceLinux/README.md

 - SWITCH_INSTANCES - The list of keybinds (in order of instance number) to switch to that respective instance.
 - RESET_ALL_INSTANCES - The list of keybinds to reset all instances.
 - RESET_CURRENT_INSTANCE - The list of keybinds to reset the current instance.
+- SUSPEND_ALL_INSTANCES - The list of keybinds for suspending instances other than the active instance.
+- UNSUSPEND_ALL_INSTANCES - The list of keybinds for un-suspending all instances.